EnSync-engine/Python-SDK/README.md

 Both clients provide the same API for publishing and subscribing to events.

+**gRPC Connection Options:**
+- Production URLs automatically use secure TLS (port 443)
+- `localhost` automatically uses insecure connection (port 50051)
+- Explicit protocols: `grpcs://` (secure) or `grpc://` (insecure)
+- Custom ports: `node.ensync.cloud:9090`

 ---

 ## API Reference

-### EnSyncEngine (WebSocket)
+### EnSyncEngine (gRPC - Default)

-The main class that manages WebSocket connections and client creation for the EnSync system.

-### EnSyncGrpcEngine (gRPC)

 The main class that manages gRPC connections and client creation for the EnSync system.
+This is the default and recommended client for production use.

+### EnSyncWebSocketEngine (WebSocket - Alternative)

+An alternative class that manages WebSocket connections and client creation for the EnSync system.

 ```python
 engine = EnSyncEngine(url, options=None)